-Boris Johnson announced the lockdown roadmap in February, calling it a “cautious but irreversible” plan out of the pandemic.
-It’s subject to four tests at each stage to ensure that restrictions are lifting when it’s safe.
-And so far, the plan has gone ahead without a hitch – partially due to the record-levels of vaccinations.
-At the time of writing, 30 million people have now been fully vaccinated with either the Pfizer, Moderna or Oxford vaccine.
+Boris Johnson announced the lockdown roadmap in February this year, calling it a “cautious but irreversible” plan out of the pandemic.
+It was subject to four tests at each stage to ensure that restrictions were lifting when the risk was low.
+And it’s gone off (almost) without a hitch – partially due to the record-levels of vaccinations.
+At the time of writing, almost 76% of people in the UK have had both doses of either the Pfizer, Moderna or Oxford vaccine.

 Will we go back into lockdown this year?

 Despite growing concerns over the new variant, it’s looking like England may not go into a full lockdown this year.